sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 - Run `:w`and `:source %`, then run `:PlugInstall`/`:PlugUpdate`/`:PlugClean`/`:PlugStatus`/`:PlugDiff`.

-- Now you should read the documentation in the repositories to set up your plugins.Following are examples.
+- Now you should read the documentation in the repositories to set up your plugins.
+The following are examples.

 ### Example Settings